prerender/prerender/README.md

 Prerender Service
 ===========================

-This is the customised branch of prerender for TrackIF.
+This is the customized branch of prerender for TrackIF.

+basic auth is turned on, so don't forget to set:

+export BASIC_AUTH_USERNAME=[username]
+export BASIC_AUTH_PASSWORD=[password]

 custom plugins: